aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample2/README.md

 1. A developer pushes some changes to the code repository containing the application code
 2. Through Amplify, a build is triggered and once successfull, the application is deployed
 4. User can access the application from his device using a web browser
-5. A data scientist uses [Sagemaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html) to fine tune a pre-trained ML model from [Amazon Sagemaker Jumpstart](https://aws.amazon.com/sagemaker/jumpstart/?sagemaker-data-wrangler-whats-new.sort-by=item.additionalFields.postDateTime&sagemaker-data-wrangler-whats-new.sort-order=desc)
+5. A data scientist uses [SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio.html) to fine tune a pre-trained ML model from [Amazon SageMaker Jumpstart](https://aws.amazon.com/sagemaker/jumpstart/?sagemaker-data-wrangler-whats-new.sort-by=item.additionalFields.postDateTime&sagemaker-data-wrangler-whats-new.sort-order=desc)
-7. The model is registered in the [Sagemaker Model Registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html) with a new version, awaiting approval
+7. The model is registered in the [SageMaker Model Registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html) with a new version, awaiting approval
 8. A QA engineer validates manually the model version
-9. When a model is approved, an [Amazon Eventbridge rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html) triggers a new deployment
+9. When a model is approved, an [Amazon EventBridge rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html) triggers a new deployment
 10. Model is exported to the ONNX format and/or optimized for the target
 11. Model is stored in an [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (S3) bucket
 12. The user on his mobile device uses the application to authenticate to the cloud through [Amazon Cognito](https://aws.amazon.com/cognito/)